foxfirebound/academic-kickstart-Batten/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include music, writing, literature, and critical theory.
+bio: Dolores Batten is an Adjunct Professor at Eastern Florida State College.
+Her research interests include literature, critical theory, digital media, and cultural and feminist studies.
+She is the Essays Editor for the Academic Journal Plath Profiles and a current PhD Candidate at the University of Central Florida.

 interests:
 - Piano